October Health – 2025 Report

 Non-Conforming Demographic in Canada

-For gender non-conforming individuals in Canada, leading causes of stress often include the following:
+For gender non-conforming individuals in Canada, leading causes of stress often include:

 How mental health affects the Non-Conforming demographic differently